LouisCE/warrior-path/README.md

 - **Orange highlights**: Used for focus and hover states to guide user interaction.
 - **Responsive design**: Ensures usability on phones, tablets, and desktops.
-- **Bootstrap 5**: Chosen for its ease of use and mobile-first approach.
+- **Bootstrap**: Chosen for its ease of use and mobile-first approach.
 - **Image consistency**: All images follow a clean and modern visual style.
 - **Alt attributes**: Support screen readers and visually impaired users.